artchie55/Portfolio-Content/README.md

 https://real-estate-revamp.netlify.app/

-https://artchie-price-tracker.netlify.app/     -  (If you want to try Logging in and have your registered name Welcomed in the Website, You can download the Files for this Website.
-                                                      After you've downloaded it, there's a folder called PriceTracker inside the Home Folder cut that folder and paste it to your
-                                                       Xampp htdocs folder.)
+https://artchie-price-tracker.netlify.app/    -  (If you want to try the  simple mysql backend Sign up and Logging in and have your registered name Welcomed in the Website, You can download the Files for this Website.
+After you've downloaded it, there's a folder called PriceTracker inside the Home Folder cut that folder and paste it to your Xampp htdocs folder.)